pusparajravishankar/notes-app/README.md

 # 📝 Notes App

-A simple and responsive Note-Taking Web Application built with **React** for the frontend and **Node.js + Express** for the backend, connected to a **MongoDB** database.
+A simple and responsive Note-Taking Web Application built with **React** for the frontend and **Node.js + Express** for the backend, connected to a **Postgres** database.
 The app allows users to create, read, update, and delete (CRUD) their notes efficiently with real-time updates and clean UI.

 WebApp Link - https://notes-app-8y9g.onrender.com
 ---